-The Interface Attribute window appears.
+The EVC Attributes window appears.

-- Step 14 Set the attributes in the Interface Attributes window as described in Interface Attributes Window, page 3-123. - Step 15 When you have set the attributes, click Next to proceed to the next window (or else click Finish to save the policy). - Step 16 If you would like to use user-defined attributes within this policy, click Next (before clicking Finish).
+- Step 12 Set the attributes in the EVC Attributes window as described in EVC Attributes Window, page 3-92. - Step 13 When you have set the attributes, click Next.The Interface Attribute window appears. - Step 14 Set the attributes in the Interface Attributes window as described in Interface Attributes Window, page 3-96. - Step 15 When you have set the attributes, click Next to proceed to the next window (or else click Finish to save the policy). - Step 16 If you would like to use user-defined attributes within this policy, click Next (before clicking Finish).

 An additional window appears the policy workflow.
 This window allows you to create user-defined attributes within the policy (and service requests based on the policy).
-For background information on how to use the additional information feature, see Appendix F, "Adding Additional Information to Services."
+For background information on how to use the additional information feature, see Appendix E, "Adding Additional Information to Services."
 If you are not using this feature, click Next to proceed to the Template Association window, or else click Finish to save the policy.